-candidate for Hawkesbury Council
+Councillor for Hawkesbury Council

-The Greens have big plans for the Hawkesbury: better active transport links; platypus-friendly planning; experts, First Nations, young people and community members on all Council committees; shaded parks; free vouchers to local pools; FOGO collection; zero waste events; urban heat mitigation; disaster preparedness; and genuine affordable housing targets.
+The Greens and I have big plans for the Hawkesbury: better active transport links; platypus-friendly planning; experts, First Nations, young people and community members on all Council committees; shaded parks; free vouchers to local pools; FOGO collection; zero waste events; urban heat mitigation; disaster preparedness; and genuine affordable housing targets.
 I’ll continue to work hard to deliver all these and more.